fluent/fluentd-docs-gitbook/input/tail.md

 If the date is `20140401`, Fluentd starts to watch the files in `/path/to/2014/04/01` directory.
 See also `read_from_head` parameter.

-You should not use `*` with log rotation because it may cause the log duplication.
-In this case, you should separate `in_tail` plugin configuration.
+By default, You should not use `*` with log rotation because it may cause the log duplication.
+To avoid log duplication, you need to set `follow_inodes true` in the configuration.

 ### `path_timezone`